virteal/l8/README.md

   })
 ```

-The conclusion is that using tasks, steps and promises, the code is very
+The conclusion is that using tasks, steps and promises, the code's structure is
 similar to the hypothetical javascript blocking function.

 Other examples